pachyderm/pachyderm/README.md

 ### Join Us

 WE'RE HIRING!
 Love Docker, Go and distributed systems?
 Learn more about [our open positions](https://jobs.lever.co/pachyderm/) or email us at jobs@pachyderm.io.

-## Usage Metrics

-Pachyderm automatically reports anonymized usage metrics.
-These metrics help us understand how people are using Pachyderm and make it better.
-They can be disabled by setting the env variable `METRICS` to `false` in the pachd container.